freeCodeCamp/freeCodeCamp/guide/english/bootstrap/carousel/index.md

 ## Carousel

 Carousel is a slideshow component for cycling through elements like images or slides of text.
-It provides a dynamic way of representing large amount of data (text or images) by sliding or cycling through, in a smooth fashion
+It provides a dynamic way of representing large amount of data (text or images) by sliding or cycling through, in a smooth fashion.

 Sample Code of Image Slider is below :